mongodb/docs/source/reference/commands.rst

 .. dbcommand:: getLog

-   The :dbcommand:`getLog` command returns a document with a ``log`` array that contains recent messages from the :option:`mongod` process's log.
+   The :dbcommand:`getLog` command returns a document with a ``log`` array that contains recent messages from the :program:`mongod` process's log.
 Use the following syntax:

    .. code-block:: javascript